-Sushi tacos are a crunchy, savoury snack rich in umami.
+Sushi tacos are a crunchy, savoury snack rich in umami that fuses Japanese and Mexican flavours.
 The supple rice and fresh fish provide a delicate, melt-in-your-mouth texture, while the salty nori shell delivers a delicious crunch.

 Furthermore, these nori tacos maintain the iconic taco structure and aesthetic by wrapping seafood-inspired toppings in nori.
 Meanwhile, abundant helpings of delectable flavours on the inside add an Asian-fusion twist to the experience.

 These quick snacks are incredibly versatile and easy to make.
-Therefore, you can get creative with the fillings for these delicious sushi taco shells.
-Moreover, it's a lot of fun to prepare.
+You can get creative with the fillings for these delicious sushi taco shells.
+They're also a lot fun to prepare.

-We've done all the homework and tried numerous recipes to create this perfect recipe to satisfy your hunger.
+We've created our recipe with four different filling combos.
+You can choose between using raw or cooked fish.
+For the sauce, we'll show you how to make a creamy mayo sauce and a spicy one.
 So, the next time you want to make something unique and extra special for sushi night, try our sushi taco recipe.

 Jump to:

 This fusion meal consists of a deep-fried nori seaweed tempura shell filled to the brim with sushi ingredients.
-For instance, these ingredients may include rice, salmon, tobiko and various sauces and garnishes.
-As a result, you get crunchy sushi taco shells with a unique, fresh spicy salmon filling and hot rice.
+These ingredients may include rice, salmon, tobiko, and various sauces and garnishes.
+As a result, you get crunchy sushi taco shells with a unique, fresh, spicy salmon filling and hot rice.

 Sushi Taco Ingredients